gorjoe/gef_p8_ACE/README.md

     <td>grove_imu</td>
   </tr>
 </table>
+3. Setup a database with two table named "home" and "sensor"
-3. Run the Python script or the Jupyter Notebook<br>
+4. Run the Python script or the Jupyter Notebook<br>
-4. Install the <a href="https://github.com/gorjoe/gef_p8_ACE/raw/main/ACE.apk">ACE apk</a> to enjoy the integrated features<br>
+5. Install the <a href="https://github.com/gorjoe/gef_p8_ACE/raw/main/ACE.apk">ACE apk</a> to enjoy the integrated features<br>
-5. Play with the IOT
+6. Play with the IOT